juliagolemo/learning-journey/public/markdown/excel_attendance_list.md

 ![Alt text for image](/images/markdown/excel4.png)

-3) Counting S, H, UA, HD
-- COUNTIF function (in terms of range, insert the whole month) blocking column by column as a criterion we insert the search value (S,H etc.) blocking after the row
+- COUNTIF function (in terms of range, insert the whole month)

+- blocking column by column
+as a criterion we insert the search value (S,H etc.)
+- blocking after the row

 ## Filtering the employees